RaspberryPiFoundation/scratch-curriculum/en-GB/Term 2/Memory/Memory.md

 + Choose a character and a backdrop.
 Your character doesn't have to be a person, but it needs to be able to show different colours.

-	You can find the ballerina sprite by clicking 'People' and then 'Ballerina', and the stage backdrop by clicking 'Indoors' and then 'Stage'.

 	![screenshot](colour-sprite.png)

-+ In your game, you'll use numbers to represent each colour:
++ In your game, you'll use a different number to represent each colour:

 	+ 1 = red;
 	+ 2 = blue;